Unsure about shaving off or trimming your chest hair? Perhaps you need a couple of pointers to help you decide.

 Another good reason to shave your chest, is when the color of your chest hair is not aesthetically pleasing.
 Body hair can be of a different color to what is on your head.
 If you don’t like the fact that it looks slightly ginger, or blond, or whatever color – then get rid of it.

-Some guys in their thirties, may start seeing white hairs appearing on their chest.
+If you’re in your thirties, you may start seeing a few white hairs sprouting from your chest.
 If this sounds familiar – definitely shave your chest!
 Let’s face it- a bunch of white hairs on your pecs … does not look good.

 As your chest gets bigger – you fill out your t-shirts better.
 Some tighter-fitting t-shirts can look better on you without chest hair.
 How come?